 Whether you need a Portugal work visa depends on your nationality and the length of your employment.
 For non-EU nationals, the following national visa options are available:

-• Short-Term Work Visa: This applies to work contracts lasting less than six months and is available to both employees and self-employed workers.
-The visa can be extended for up to a year.
+• Short-Term Work Visa: This visa applies to work contracts lasting less than six months and is available to both employees and self-employed workers.
+It can be extended for up to a year.

 • Long-Term Portugal Online Worker Visa: This is necessary for non-EU nationals with long-term work contracts in Portugal.
 It is classified as a type D Schengen Visa, allowing visa-free travel across the Schengen zone.